flipacholas/Architecture-of-consoles/articles/xbox-360.Rmd.md

 Now, if you wonder if any of these advancements were later incorporated into the Xbox 360.
 I'm afraid by the time this console debuted, the unified shaders were still a relatively new concept.
 So, unfortunately, none of the consequent developments (i.e. Direct3D 10) got ever back-ported to the Xbox 360.
 But hey, that's a legacy left for the next generation of consoles to enjoy!

 On the other side, the PC market experienced a different revolution that strangely didn't originate from ATI.
-It turns out **Nvidia** won the race on becoming the first company to ship a graphics card using the unified model, I'm referring to the **Geforce 8** series (and its **Tesla** architecture) that landed in 2006 [@graphics-anand].
+It turns out **Nvidia** won the race on becoming the first company to ship a graphics card using the unified model, I'm referring to the **GeForce 8** series (and its **Tesla** architecture) that landed in 2006 [@graphics-anand].
 Ironically, it was the same year the PlayStation 3 arrived (also powered by Nvidia's technology, though with an older architecture...).

 ### Video Output